ucsd-cse11-sp22/ucsd-cse11-sp22.github.io/syllabus.md

   - Get an average score of **60%** for the eight programming assignments
   - Get an average score of **60%** for the three assessmesnts (exams)

+We will not round grades up.
 We may adjust the above scale to be more lenient (depending on a number of factors that we will not publicize), but we guarantee that we will not adjust the scale to make it harder to get a better grade.
 We will not adjust the scale for individual students.
-We will also not round grades up.
 Pluses and minuses will be given at the instructors' discretion around the boundaries of these categorizations.